apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 * The <a href="https://arxiv.org/abs/2601.03220">Epiplexity paper</a>.

 The sane thing to do would be to not read the first four papers unless you are going to be doing RL pretraining of some sort.
 Just wait it out and see who wins.
 But the epiplexity paper is a must-read, or actually a must-understand.
 I think it is very important for anyone interested in dataset construction.
+If you aren't, then perhaps not.
+But I have been, see part one and

 But back to the original topic.
 The issue is that the authors of all the above papers have different goals.